 Many projects on Kickstarter have incentives for people who make large enough donations.
 Pledge enough money to a project on Kickstarter, and you may get a free meal, a copy of an album or book, a product the company is creating or a one-of-a-kind look behind the scenes of how the project happened!

 Want to invest money in something that you really believe in?
 Ready to play an active role in making people's dreams come true?
-We'll review the pros and cons of Kickstarter and give you a few safety tips for using it, and then you can get to donating!
+We'll review the pros and cons of Kickstarter in our next tutorial and then give you a few safety tips for using it before you start donating!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.